learn-co-curriculum/java-mod-5-sql-implementing-relations/README.md

 ## Learning Goals

-- Implement a one-to-many relationship using an FOREIGN KEY constraint.
+- Implement a one-to-many relationship using a FOREIGN KEY constraint.
 - Implement a many-to-many relationship using FOREIGN KEY constraints along with a composite PRIMARY KEY constraint.
 - Implement a many-to-many relationship using FOREIGN KEY constraints, a single column PRIMARY KEY constraint, and a composite UNIQUE constraint.